chrisns/talks/PolicyAsVersionedCode.md

 ```

 <!--
-You can argue with me that my scenario and use of semver is incorrect here, this might be a major not a minor change, if you've got a better example scenario, please do let me know.
-But this where we notice and correct a spelling mistake of one of the options in that list of departments
+This is where we notice and correct a spelling mistake of one of the options in that list of departments
 -->

 ---